shapeoko/Docs/content/carriages.md

 ##Wiring options

-Before beginning this section, please take a look at the [wiring options](http://docs.shapeoko.com/wiring.html) page.
+Before beginning this section, you will have needed to select a [wiring option](http://docs.shapeoko.com/wiring.html), either one of your own devising, or one of the three options as noted below.

-* [Option \#1](wiring_1.html) (soldering), needs no special attention at this step other than noting the motor orientations show in the steps below.
+* [Option \#1](wiring_1.html) (soldering), needs no special attention at this step other than noting the motor orientations shown in the steps below.
 * If you are going to use the terminal block method [option \#2](wiring_2.html), you will need to attach those terminal blocks at the end of this step.
-* [Option \#3](wiring_3.html), although not necessary at this step, could make life easier to attach your Arduino to the *right* Y axis motor mount plate.
+* [Option \#3](wiring_3.html), although not necessary at this step, it could make life easier to attach your Arduino to the *right* Y axis motor mount plate.

 _See those specific options for more details._